Skip to main content

 Extend Odia’s data model to capture organization-specific information:

 Custom Fields allow you to add dedicated fields to contacts, organizations (suppliers/agencies), and purchase orders for itinerary services.
 Create fields with various types (text, numbers, dates, dropdowns, etc.) to track information specific to your operations.
+Only Admins and Owners can create, edit, or delete custom fields.

 Entity Types